arjkb/graph-coloring/README.md

 ### Python Script to Create Graphs
 **Requires [Python 3.6](https://www.python.org/downloads/release/python-360/)**

-`creategraph.py` automatically generates graphs based on parameters passed as input to it.
-It internally runs `randomgraph.c`.
+1. `creategraph.py` generates graphs. <br/>Saves the graphs to `outputs/` with `.graph` extension.
+2. `run_greedy.py` to run the `greedy` algorithm on all graphs in `outputs/`.<br/>Saves the result to `outputs/` with `.greedy` extension.

-To know more about its usage, see the documentation:
+To know about about the usage of the scripts, run:
 ```
-python creategraph.py --help
+python3 creategraph.py --help
+python3 run_greedy.py --help

 ```

-The documentation for `creategraph.py` is self-explanatory.

-All the graph files created using this script would be saved to `outputs/` directory.
+You may have to modify `creategraph.py` to generate the exact type of graphs you want. <br/> E-Mail me for help with this.